To model human linguistic prediction, make LLMs less superhuman: Superhuman long-term memory

-Given the central role of background knowledge in next-word prediction, we expect a cognitive model of linguistic prediction to make predictions that are consistent with the reader's knowledge.
-But through their training, mainstream LLMs come to embody too much knowledge for modeling human readers.
-This can be attributed to three reasons.
-First, the data typically used to train mainstream LLMs is text from the internet, which contains a high proportion of material that conveys factual information, such as Wikipedia articles.
-Second, the amount of data used to train mainstream LLMs is often orders of magnitudes larger than what humans are exposed to \citep{hartrisley95, wilcoxetal25}.
-The typical English-speaking child will have experienced at most 100 million words by the age of 12, while mainstream LLMs like \mbox{Llama 3} \citep{grattafiorietal24} are trained on as many as 15 \textit{trillion} words.
+Given the central role of background knowledge in next-word prediction, an accurate cognitive model of linguistic prediction would need to make predictions that are consistent with the reader's knowledge.
+But mainstream LLMs acquire far more knowledge than humans could ever acquire.
+This discrepancy can be attributed to three reasons.
+First, the data typically used to train mainstream LLMs contains a substantial amount of material that conveys factual information, such as Wikipedia articles.
+Second, the amount of data used to train mainstream LLMs is often orders of magnitudes larger than what humans are exposed to \citep{hart_1995_meaningful, wilcox_2025_bigger}: A typical English-speaking child will have experienced at most 100 million words by the age of 12, while mainstream LLMs like \mbox{Llama 3} \citep{grattafiori_2024_llama} are trained on as many as 15 \textit{trillion} words.
 Finally, and perhaps most fundamentally, mainstream LLMs do not easily forget the text that they encounter, unlike humans who naturally do so over time.
-Mainstream LLMs have been shown to store long sequences of words they have encountered such that it is possible to extract them verbatim by prompting the model \citep{mccoyetal23, carlinietal23, merrilletal24}.
+Mainstream LLMs have been shown to store long sequences of words they have encountered such that it is possible to extract them verbatim by prompting the model \citep{mccoy_2023_much, carlini_2023_quantifying, merrill_2024_evaluating}.
 To return to our running example, the properties of the training data make it more likely for mainstream LLMs to be exposed to the birthplace of Elvis Presley, and the learning behavior of these models makes it likely that this piece of knowledge will be retained.
 As a consequence, mainstream LLMs become much more likely than human readers to correctly predict \textit{Tupelo} given the example above.